folke/zen-mode.nvim/README.md

     gitsigns = { enabled = false }, -- disables git signs
     tmux = { enabled = false }, -- disables the tmux statusline
     todo = { enabled = false }, -- if set to "true", todo-comments.nvim highlights will be disabled
-    -- this will change the font size on kitty when in zen mode -- to make this work, you need to set the following kitty options:
+    -- this will change the font size and layout on kitty when in zen mode -- the "stack" layout maximizes (fullscreen) the current kitty window and exiting zen mode restores the previous layout -- to make this work, you need to set the following kitty options:
     -- - allow_remote_control socket-only
     -- - listen_on unix:/tmp/kitty
     kitty = {
       enabled = false,
       font = "+4", -- font size increment
-    },
+      layout = "stack" -- sets layout in zen mode, "stack" maximizes the current window },
     -- this will change the font size on alacritty when in zen mode -- requires  Alacritty Version 0.10.0 or higher